Donate to WaterAid

 We are delighted to offer community organisations the opportunity to have a free talk about supporting WaterAid.

-Our dedicated speakers will come along to your community group and share the work that goes into providing clean water and sanitation for everyone, everywhere.
+Our dedicated speakers will come along to your community group and share the work that goes into providing clean water, decent toilets and good hygiene for everyone, everywhere within a generation

-To request a speaker, please complete the request form and email it to firstname.lastname@example.org.
+To request a speaker, please click on this link and complete the application form.

 £15 - could help give one person access to safe water